 The tourism attractions in Grunerlokka are more spaced out than in downtown Oslo, but they are all worth visiting because many of them reflect the more down-to-earth sensibilities of Norwegian society.

 The Frogner borough of Oslo is located northwest of Sentrum.
 This is where business travelers and visitors considering moving to Norway like to stay.
-The few hotels in this district cater to business travelers, but they tend to be reasonable in terms of pricing, the only problem is that they book very quickly.
+This is a wealthy and exclusive neighborhood.

 All visitors in Oslo marvel at the sheer concentration of city parks and their pristine year-round appearance.
 Frogner Park is one of the most majestic city parks in Europe; it may not rival New York City’s Central Park in terms of surface area, but it is extremely aesthetic and spotless.